godotengine/godot-docs/getting_started/introduction/first_look_at_the_editor.rst

 -------------------

 When you launch Godot, the first window you see is the Project Manager.
-In the default tab, "Projects," you can manage existing projects, import or create new ones, and more.
+In the default tab **Local Projects**, you can manage existing projects, import or create new ones, and more.

 .. image:: img/editor_intro_project_manager.png